 Shop around to Know the Market Price

 As a foreigner, you will not know the market price and might feel hesitant to negotiate with the sellers.
 So this tip for bargaining in Vietnam should be helpful for you.
 In order to know the market price, shopping around before deciding to buy something is highly advisable.
 This would not only make it possible for you to compare the differences in price among shops but also help you to get the preferable price when bargaining in Vietnamese markets.

 Walking away is always an effective way when bargain.
 This method should be used when you are nearly getting the price you want, but the merchant does not agree with you.
 If you walk away, many sellers will call you back and give you the price that you want.

 Observe and Learn from Local Buyers

 When shopping in Vietnamese local markets, you should try to observe the way locals buy something and how they bargain with the sellers.
 By observing and imitating local people, you can find your way to blend in Vietnamese culture and know if there is a significant difference in the quoted price between you and local people.

 Maintain a Good Attitude

-As bargaining is generally a discussion in which both sides should be respected, you should avoid negative attitude towards sellers.
-You could also consider bargaining a chance to practice your Vietnamese and persuading skills so that you can enjoy it.
+As bargaining is generally a discussion in which both sides should be respected, you should avoid negative attitudes toward sellers.
+You could also consider bargaining a chance to practice your Vietnamese and persuasive skills so that you can enjoy it.
 Always remember to be friendly and patient as many local sellers find it challenging to communicate with foreigners.
 Besides, a tip for bargaining in Vietnam successful is that you should show a little sense of humor; it will break the ice between you and the sellers.